NHSDigital/nhs-login-help-centre/src/mixedsupport.md

 ***

-## What does error reference CID7100 mean?
+## What does reference CID7100 mean?

 If reference CID7100 is shown, this means the website or app you are trying to visit needs to connect to your GP surgery’s system and we have not been able to make that connection.